waydabber/m1ddc/README.md

 If you like m1ddc, you'll like [BetterDisplay](https://betterdisplay.pro) even better!

-If you need a complete Swift implementation for DDC control on Apple Silicon macs, you can take a look at [arm64DDC](https://github.com/MonitorControl/MonitorControl/blob/master/MonitorControl/Support/Arm64DDC.swift) which is a complete self contained library I made for BetterDisplay and MonitorControl.
+If you need a complete Swift implementation for DDC control on Apple Silicon macs, you can take a look at [AppleSiliconDDC]([https://github.com/MonitorControl/MonitorControl/blob/master/MonitorControl/Support/Arm64DDC.swift](https://github.com/waydabber/AppleSiliconDDC)) which is a complete self contained library I made for BetterDisplay (note: some features and M1 HDMI support is missing from the open source code) and MonitorControl.

 ## Thanks